benjymous/annotations/sandman/sandman.14.md

 - #### Panel 2

-  "It's a Small World" is a very annoying song played over and over again at Disneyland and Disney World.
+  "[It's a Small World](https://www.youtube.com/watch?v=PxRW-duSCLA)" is a very annoying song played over and over again at Disneyland and Disney World.

+- #### Panel 6

+  Back to Gilbert's story again.

 ### Page 31